Roy Moore fights new sexual assault accusations as woman claims abuse at 16

 Nelson said she tried to fight Moore off as he tried to remove her shirt.
 Becoming visibly emotional, Nelson said: “I thought he was going to rape me.”

-Nelson added that before she got out of the car, Moore gave up his sexual advances and told her, “You’re just a child.
-I am the district attorney of Etowah County, and if you tell anyone about this -- no one will believe you.”
+Nelson added that before she got out of the car, Moore gave up his sexual advances, and told her, “You’re just a child.
+I am the district attorney of Etowah County, and if you tell anyone about this — no one will believe you.”

 Nelson is the fifth woman to accuse Moore of sexual misconduct.
 The Washington Post reported Thursday that he initiated sexual contact with a 14-year-old girl in 1979, which Moore said was “completely false.”

-Nelson told reporters both she and her husband are strong supporters of President Trump, and that this has nothing to do with Democrats or Republicans, but rather her experiences with Moore from her teenage years.
+Nelson told reporters both she and her husband are strong supporters of President Donald Trump, and that this has nothing to do with Democrats or Republicans, but rather her experiences with Moore from her teenage years.

 ALABAMA PASTOR DEFENDS EMBATTLED US SENATE CANDIDATE ROY MOORE

-To further prove her connection with Moore, Nelson displayed her high school yearbook signed by Moore: “To a sweeter more beautiful girl I could not say “Merry Christmas” Christmas 1977 Love, Roy Moore D.A.
+To further prove her connection with Moore, Nelson displayed her high school yearbook signed by Moore: “To a sweeter more beautiful girl I could not say ‘Merry Christmas’ Christmas 1977 Love, Roy Moore D.A.
 12-22-77.”

 Following earlier accusations, Senate Majority Leader Mitch McConnell called for Moore to “step aside” in the Senate race against Democrat Doug Jones, and acknowledged the possibility of a write-in candidate.